-In the cat with normal digestion, food is consumed and passes through the esophagus to the stomach where mixes with gastric juices and is churned into a liquid called chyme.
+In the cat with healthy digestion, food is consumed and passes through the esophagus to the stomach where mixes with gastric juices and is churned into a liquid called chyme.
 From there it moves to the small intestine where nutrients are absorbed through the intestinal walls and into the bloodstream.
-Waste material and indigestible parts pass into the large intestine where water is removed and the remaining products are excreted from the body via the feces.
+Waste material and indigestible parts pass into the large intestine where water is removed, and the remaining products are excreted from the body via the feces.

 Any dysfunction along the gastrointestinal tract can cause gastric motility disorders.

 Gastric motility disorders can be primary or secondary, most cases are secondary, and usually due to underlying gastrointestinal disease.

 - Dysphagia – Difficulty swallowing

 - Reflux (GERD) – A condition in which gastric juices flow back from the stomach and into the esophagus

 - Delayed gastric emptying – A slower than normal emptying of the stomach contents which can be due to gastric dilatation, gastritis (inflammation of the stomach lining), gastric ulcers, electrolyte imbalances, diabetes, tumours, hypothyroidism, certain drugs (cholinergic antagonists, adrenergic agonists and opioid agonists), foreign object and defective propulsion)

 - Obstruction – Tumour, heavy roundworm burden